 For adults, stressors may be the noise from the traffic, computers, mobiles, television, or the anxiety of juggling one’s professional and personal life.

-Stress in children is often a result of major changes that take place in their lives during their school years.
+Stress in children is often a result of significant changes that take place in their lives during their school years.

 Whether the changes are positive like starting a new class grade, or negative like family turmoil or bullying, they can trigger stress and anxiety.

-Children’s main factors that trigger anxiety and chronic stress are school activities, socialization with peers, pressure to succeed, and examination.
+The main factors that trigger anxiety and chronic stress in children are school activities, socialization with peers, pressure to succeed, and examination.

 But stress in children is not limited to school experiences, family conflicts, and family changes, among other issues that can lead to stress in children.